ErrorTzy/writings/papers/PhDApps/Draft_3.md

 [^6]: What I mean by "meaning", of course, includes extension.
 Therefore, the change of extension leads to the change of meaning.
 [^7]: In fact Sider tend to drop the term "naturalness" to favor the term "joint-carving" or "structural" for the extended meaning of "naturalness".
 But let me stick to "naturalness" here.
 [^8]: Surely for us, there is no problem, in accordance with Bayesian principles, to adopt a higher credence for green-laws based on prior distribution.
 This may be enough to say we are justified to believe green-law, and this is enough for our confirmation.
 But there is no theoretical reason to take greenness as the metaphysically privileged concept across different frameworks.
+[^9]: If this example is puzzling to you, you can try the following notation: Robo uses "Socrates" to refer to $\{Socrates\}$, and "-Socrates-" to refer to Socrates.
+Mathematically speaking, set formation has nothing to do with intrinsicality.
+Our intuition that *a member of a set* is somehow intrinsic and thus more fundamental than *the set itself* is just our *interpretation* of set formation, influenced by ordinary language words like "membership" and how we use brackets to warp the members.
+But we could have used alternative notations, like using "M-relation" instead of membership, and use $\{\}-Socrates$ intead of $\{Socrates\}$.